 It is important to mount the processing unit in a dry environment and in a vertical position with at least 100 mm clearance on top and 150 mm below bottom to other devices (heat convection).
 Make sure to keep it clear of any Wi-Fi or GPS antennas as they might interfere.

-Yes, as long as the information is available on the NMEA2000 network.
+The OSCAR Competition series has an inbuilt panning function which can automatically compensate the mast rotation as long as the information is available on the NMEA2000 network.

 No, the data cable is shielded and the electromagnetic compatibility complies with EU norms.